Indian movies depicting dementia

 A Gusty Morning (Assamese).

-This is a short movie (21 minutes) that shows an episode where the daughter of a mother with dementia is being visited at home by the man she wants to marry.
+This short movie (21 minutes) shows an episode where the daughter of a mother with dementia is being visited at home by the man she wants to marry.
 Directed by Jahnu Baruah and starring Seema Biswas and others, it is a sensitive depiction of the stigma/ fear aspect around admitting someone in the family has dementia.
-It has subtitles.
 See it at That Gusty Morning | Seema Biswas | Royal Stag Barrel Select Large Short Films Opens in new window.

 [back to top]